ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 ### c.
 Debugging: IDE, Logging

-The screen shot above illustrates that debugging logic is what you'd expect: use your IDE's debugger.
+The screenshot above illustrates that debugging logic is what you'd expect: use your IDE's debugger.
 This "standard-based" approach applies to other development activities, such as source code management, and container-based deployment.

 &nbsp;